piegope/doc/docs/en/kb/z-parking/microsoft-office-installed.md

 ---
-title: Microsoft Office has to be Installed
+title: Microsoft Office has to be installed
 ---
 When the embedded mode is used, an error is displayed that office has to be installed, yet it already is.